Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 City views, Reykjavik, Iceland, winter

-Many Iceland day tours to Vik and the South Shore of Iceland depart from the main BSI Terminal.
+Many day tours to Vik depart from the main BSI Terminal.
 The company we booked with provided pick up locations throughout Reykjavik city center.

 All we had to do was walk to the meeting point from our Airbnb.
-We didn’t need to wait long for our ride to arrive and we were shuttled to the BSI Terminal.
+We didn’t need to wait long for our ride to arrive and we were shuttled to the BSI.

-Once there, we easily found the South Coast bus and were warmly greeted by our tour guide, Gus.
+Once there, we easily found our bus and were warmly greeted by our tour guide, Gus.
 Immediately, we knew our day would be an entertaining one.

 For example, Gus’s name isn’t really Gus.
 He has a much longer, difficult-to-say Icelandic name that he jokingly tried to get us to pronounce.